IT Band Syndrome

 What causes IT Band Syndrome?

-IT Band Syndrome occurs when this band of fibrous tissue becomes irritated, inflamed, and tender.
+This syndrome running along the lateral side of the leg occurs when this band of fibrous tissue becomes irritated, inflamed, and tender.
 The irritation usually occurs over the outside of the knee joint, at the end of the femur (thigh) bone.

 The IT band crosses bone and muscle at this point; between these structures is a bursa, which should facilitate a smooth gliding motion.
 However, the IT band does not glide easily when inflamed, and this lack of harmony causes that persistent pain that is all too familiar to those with IT Band Syndrome.

-Iliotibial Band Syndrome symptoms range from a stinging sensation just above your knee joint (on the outside of your knee or along the entire length of the IT band) to swelling or thickening of the tissue at the point where the band moves over your femur.
+Iliotibial Band symptoms range from a stinging sensation just above your knee joint (on the outside of your knee or along the entire length of the IT band) to swelling or thickening of the tissue at the point where the band moves over your femur.

 You may not notice pain while you are active – if often becomes noticeable AFTER activity and continues to persist.
 The pain can also feel like a dull ache or a throbbing sensation.